nbry/flask-boilerplate/README.md

-# My Flask Project Boilerplate
+# My Flask REST API Boilerplate and Set Up

-An opinionated boilerplate for a Flask REST API project.
+An opinionated boilerplate and set up for a Flask REST API project.
 I have personally used this set up to bootstrap Flask projects extremely quickly.
-This project can be used by anyone.
-It is absolutely FOSS.
+This project can be used by anyone, and it is absolutely FOSS.

 P.S.
 I will be making updates over time.